AirshipCMS/Docs/Quickstart-Guide/0-Welcome.md

 We love efficiency.
 So we built Airship to be a CMS with a focus on developer workflow so we could get a project started instantly, developed quickly, and launched painlessly.

-This 10-minute Step-by-Step Guide will walk you through the development workflow with Airship CMS.
-Test it out to see if it integrates with your dev workflow.
+This 10-minute Step-by-Step Guide will walk you through a _really basic example_ of development workflow using Airship CMS.
+Once you've mastered the basics, _create your own frontend dev workflow_ that works for you!

 This Guide will walk you through the very basics of:
-- provisioning your first Airship-hosted site
+1. Provisioning your first Airship-hosted site
-- setting up the command-line tools
+2. Setting up the command-line tools
-- integrating Airship into your local dev workflow
+3. "Landing" your project for local development
-- using the Airship CMS online admin portal
+4. Using the Airship CMS online admin portal
-- deployment
+5. Deployment

 ---